gtpedrosa/gtpedrosa.github.io/content/about/_index.md

 +++

 Mechanical engineer working in the renewable energy field.
-Developing new tools for SCADA based and vibration based condition monitoring at [Eólica Tecnologia](www.eolica.com.br).
+Developing new tools for SCADA based and vibration based condition monitoring at [Votorantim Energia](http://www.venergia.com.br).
 You can find my cv [here](/docs/cv.pdf).